professoruss/arduino_pms7003/README.md

 __This is still work in progress, code and documentation changing frequently - 9/12/2020__
 # arduino_pms7003
 ![](/images/hardware.jpg)
-Horrible code to read data from a Plantower PMS7003 sensor via Arduino and serve via http/json and on OLED of Heltec HTIT-W8266.
-This also supports being added to HomeKit and will report a "ghetto Air Quality", PM 2.5/10 Densities.
+HomeKit ready air quality monitor based on a Heltec HTIT-W8266 (WiFi Kit 8) development board with built-in OLED display and a Plantower PMS7003 sensor via Arduino.
+Outputs data via http/json and on OLED screen.
+HomeKit support includes "Air Quality", as well as PM 2.5/10 Densities.

-## Wifi setup
+## WiFi setup
-After flashing, on first boot, the device should start in Access Point mode to allow you to setup your wifi.
+After flashing, on first boot, the device will start in Access Point mode to allow you to setup your WiFi.

-Connect to the access point named `ESPP-<uniqueid>` and it will redirect you to a webpage that will allow you to select your SSID and enter your password.
+Connect to the access point named `ESPP8266-<uniqueid>` and it will redirect you to a webpage that will allow you to select your SSID and enter your password.

-Once this is configured, it will restart into Wifi client mode and connect to your local network.
+Once this is configured, it will restart into WiFi client mode and connect to your local network.

+WiFi configuration stored locally and will not reset across power cycles/reboots.

 ## MDNS
-Device will come up and broadcast multicast dns for _http._tcp.80 using as `ESPP-<uniqueid>.local`.
+Device will come up and broadcast multicast dns for `ESPP-<uniqueid>.local` and _`http._tcp.80`.

 You can discover the uniqueid by running `dns-sd -B _http._tcp` on MacOS.
 ```
 $ dns-sd -B _http._tcp
 Browsing for _http._tcp